Strategies for teaching spelling in a classroom that often contains multiple grade levels and multiple learning levels can be a challenge.

 - words to complete the circle map

 - sorting words

 - words for picture matching

-If you visit my Free Resource Library (click here), you will be able to download some extension activities for the unit below that is perfect those more advanced students.
+If you visit my Free Resource Library, you will be able to download some extension activities for the unit below that is perfect for those more advanced students.

-Ready to start spelling with your students?
+Ready to start using these strategies for teaching spelling with your students?
 Grab this complete spelling unit on -at words for free.
 Just click the button below.